samirosman/squircleart.github.io/_posts/2017-05-19-animation-nodes-vertex-colors.md

 ***
 ***

-You now know how to deal with loops (not the subprograms) and vertex color maps in Animation Nodes.
+You now know how to deal with loops (not the subprogram) and vertex color maps in Animation Nodes.
 Future tutorials will make use of what we learned today, so make sure you understand it well.